Get in Touch

 Leveraging Business Process Modeling Notation (BPMN)

-• Benefits derived from a standardized approach
+• Advantages of a standardized approach

 • Sequencing and classifying activities